Questions about the course

 The AP Course Audit requires the online submission of two documents: the AP Course Audit form and the teacher's syllabus.
 The AP teacher and the school principal or designated administrator submit the AP Course Audit form, acknowledging the curricular and resource requirements.
 The syllabus, detailing how the AP course requirements will be met, is submitted by the AP teacher for review by college faculty.

-No. We strongly encourage that you begin the course audit process between now and Sept.
-1, 2016, but the submission deadline is Jan.
-31, 2017.
-It is necessary to start the course audit process in order to gain access to the AP Digital Portfolio—a web-based application where teachers create a classroom and confirm students' submission of performance tasks as part of the assessment for this course.
+No. Teachers don’t need to complete the AP Course Audit process to teach the course.
+They do, however, need to start the course audit process in order to gain access to the AP Digital Portfolio—a web-based application where teachers create a classroom and confirm students' submission of performance tasks as part of the assessment for this course.

 The AP CSP Course Audit site provides teachers with the tools to create and submit their syllabus for authorization, including curricular requirements, a syllabus development guide, and four annotated sample syllabi.
 Teachers can choose to create their own syllabus, adopt and submit a sample syllabus, or work with an endorsed provider and obtain a syllabus ID number to receive course authorization.